LynxGeekNYC/fake_command_prompt/README.md

 If you are using this program to make YouTube videos, please post a download link and a link to my channel in the video description and let everyone know where they can get the program.

 # Fake Command Prompt for Windows
 I specifically designed this for Scam Baiting or to annoy the Indian Tech Support Scammers.
-It is a funny Fake Command Prompt Emulator that does funny stuff when the common commands such as "eventvwr," "treet," "netstat," are rand on the command prompt.
-At the same time, it also logs the end user IP address when they run the "netstat" command and saved in c:\logs\IPLOG.txt file.
+It is a funny Fake Command Prompt Emulator that does funny stuff when the common commands such as "eventvwr," "tree," "netstat," on the command prompt.
+At the same time, it also logs the end user IP address when they run the "netstat" command and saved in lol.txt file in the windows/system32 directory.

 # Fake Commands
 What happens when you run the command?
 TREE - Give error "TREE is no longer supported by your version of Windows."
+(New Version coming where the tree will show an actual tree output but will endlessly run in a loop.)
-EVENTVWR - Will just keep loading and then crash NETSTAT - Will display fake IP Connections and also...
+EVENTVWR - Will just keep loading and then crash the command prompt.
+NETSTAT - Will display fake IP Connections and also...

 Funny thing about "netstat."
 When they run netstat, they will get this output and will confuse the crap out of these scammers: